shivesh-ganju/NYC-Traffic-Analysis/FinalReadMe.md

 Running the code
 You can use the built jar file to directory run the code.
 Or if you prefer to compile the code then you can find the jar file in the target folder of the application.
 Transfer the jar file to your dumbo account using scp.
-Then run the following command spark2-submit --class initApp --name "traffic" --master yarn --deploy-mode cluster --driver-memory 5G --executor-memory 4G --num-executors 40 NYTrafficAnalyzer-assembly-1.0.jar
+Then run the following command spark2-submit --class initApp --name "Taxi" --master yarn --deploy-mode cluster --driver-memory 5G --executor-memory 4G --num-executors 40 NYTaxiAnalyzer-assembly-1.0.jar
 This should take around 30 minutes to run the complete job

 Results: